 Any interested participants must complete all questions in the application forms which can be found below.

-Each team member/team is required to submit application forms no later than 9am on 11 June 2021.
+Each team member/team is required to submit application forms no later than 9am on 30 June 2021 (deadline extended).

 Confirmation of successful participants will be announced week commencing 12 July 2021.